ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/10-implementing-closed-chain-mechanisms-using-external-force-points/01-implementing-closed-chain-mechanisms.md

 ![Figure 8](/resources/images/documentation/Figure8Flyball.PNG)

-## Create a new package called FlyballGovernor
+## Create a new package called flyballGovernor
    The package should be located within your us.ihmc.exampleSimulations package.